mmareqq/cv-creator/README.md

 # CV Creator 📄

-A React-based application for creating and editing a professional CV.
+A React application for creating and editing a CV.
 This project is part of my learning journey through [The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-cv-application), specifically designed to build React skills in a practical way.

 🔗 **Live Demo:** [cv-creator-mmareqq.netlify.app](https://cv-creator-mmareqq.netlify.app)